Makhauda Dham

-Makhauda Dham is one of the place in Harraiya tehsil in Basti district.Makhauda Dham is situated on the banks of Manorama river, 15 km north of Ayodhya.
+Makhauda Dham is a Hindu temple in Harraiya tehsil, Basti district, Uttar Pradesh, India.
+Makhauda Dham is situated on the banks of the Manorama river, 15 km north of Ayodhya.

-Another religious temple Ramrekha Mandir is also near a famous historical place Amorha also called place of Raja Zalim Singh's State Amorha (also known as Amorha Khas) in Basti district in the Indian state of Uttar Pradesh.

 Festivals

 Almost every festival of Hindus are celebrated.
-Annual fair is also organised here on the 1st day of month Chaitra (चैत्र पूर्णिमा).
+An annual fair is held on the first day of the month of Chaitra (चैत्र पूर्णिमा).
 On this occasion is a large number of pilgrimages gathering can be seen here.